Eschatologue/CM_wiki/docs/class/ranger/beast-master.md

 The beast is Firendly to you and your allies and obeys your commands.
 It vanishes when you die.

 **The Beast in Combat**{ .inl } In combat, the beast acts during your turn.
 It can move and use its Reaction on its own, but the only action it takes its the Dodge action unless you take a **:rsc-b: Bonus Action**{ .rsc } to combat it to take an action in its stat block or some other action.
-You can also sacrifice one of your attacks when you take the Attack action to command the beast to take the Beast's Strike action.
+You can also sacrifice one of your attacks when you take the **:rsc-a: Attack**{ .rsc } action to command the beast to take the Beast's Strike action.
 If you have the Incapacitated condition, the beast acts on its own and isn't limited to the Dodge action.

 **Restoring or Replacing the Beast**{ .inl } If the beast has died within the last hour, you can take a **:rsc-a: Magic**{ .rsc } action to touch it and expend a spell slot.
 The beast reutrns to life after 1 minute with all its Hit Points restored.